F1shh-sec/F1shh-sec/README.md

 <H1 align="center">I Make Tools That Break Things</H1>
-Hello, my name is George and I am a Computer Security student at Rochester Institute of Technology.

  On my free time I write and develop cyber security tools, manage my homelab, and participate in CTF's.